joelhi/g3-gh/README.md

 **DMesh3**

-Dynamic indexed mesh, main object used by the
+Dynamic indexed mesh, main object used by the geometry3sharp library.

 **Grid3f**

+3-dimensional grid of points with scalar float values.
+Used for the marching cubes algorithm.

 **EdgeLoop**

+The edge loop describes an edge loop in a mesh.
+Used in this context mainly in combination with the hole fill methods.

 ### Use